Benchmarks of Civilization

 About Benchmarks of Civilization

-This Benchmarks of Civilization book and its accompanying poster provide brief and illustrated resources about the development, migration and kinship of theworld’s peoples and cultures.
+This Benchmarks of Civilization poster and its accompanying explanatory catalogue provide brief and illustrated resources about the development, migration and kinship of the world’s peoples and cultures.

 Historically, there have been numerous and vigorous academic disagreements about the timelines and events of most civilizations, particularly prehistoric.